lucidsoftware/relate/docs/overview.md

 ## Advantages - Why Use Relate?
 * Works with all JDBC connection types
-* Works with all database engines
+* Compatible with all database engines
 * Performance

 ## Constraints - What Relate Doesn't Do